-I’m a stage actor, director, scenic artist, lighting designer, producer.
-I’m am the former Artistic Director of The Gary Creative Workshop Theater and Stage Actor’s Ensemble of Chicago and the founder and Artistic Director of The Performance Loft Theater in Chicago.
+I’m Stephan Turner, a stage actor, director, scenic artist, lighting designer and producer.
+I’m the former Artistic Director of The Gary Creative Workshop Theater and Stage Actor’s Ensemble of Chicago and the founder and Artistic Director of The Performance Loft Theater in Chicago.

 I recently retired as Theater Arts Teacher at one of the finest International School in Chiang Mai to concentrate on my current role as the Founder and Artistic Managing Director of The Gate Theater which is based in Northwest Indiana with a branch here in Chiang Mai, Thailand.

 My father was my first reference point for acting and the theater.
 He was a prolific playwright, producer, and performer.
 I grew up seeing him on television in walk-on roles on shows like The Lucy Show, The Odd Couple, Mission Impossible, and Sanford and Son.
 He also had roles in a few well known feature films like M.A.S.H, The Long Goodbye, Watermelon Man, and Party Animal, to name but a few.
 Even though he never quite gained Hollywood star status, he planted a seed within me, which convinced me that I could do something out of the ordinary with my life.

 I left the U.S. in search of a quieter lifestyle, to get away from the cliquish rat race of the theater industry and to settle down in a more peaceful environment.
 After traveling to many places around the world, I found that Chiang Mai had everything I was looking for.
 However, after two years of living here, it became apparent to me that the only thing missing from this great old city was an outlet for English Language Theater.